last updated 29/12/2019

 Earthing of an Auxiliary Battery

 The negative terminal of the auxiliary battery can either be connected to a metallic part of the vehicle, or connected directly back to the starter battery via a dedicated cable.
 Both ways work.
 Running a dedicated cable ensures you will get a low resistance connection, but is more expensive and could be considered wasteful.
-Earthing to the nearest metallic part of the vehicle reduces the length of heavy expensive cable used in the design, but could introduce problems from high resistance joins in the chassis, engine etc, for example where two sections of chassis are bolted together, or between the chassis and the engine.
+Earthing to the nearest metallic part of the vehicle reduces the length of heavy and expensive cable used in the design, but could introduce problems from high resistance joins in the chassis, engine etc, for example where two sections of chassis are bolted together, or between the chassis and the engine.
 You may need to add short cable links across any high resistance joins.
-It can be difficult to prove whether the resistance through the chassis etc is adequate.
+It can be difficult to prove whether the resistance through the chassis is acceptable.
 The least risk option is to run a dedicated cable back to the starter battery.

 I don’t have a dedicated negative return cable.
 I connected my aux battery to the chassis and tried to crank the engine from it with the starter battery disconnected.
 Cranking the engine is a good test for resistance and voltage drop.
 On the first test the engine could not start.
 I added a short cable link from the chassis to the engine and the engine started successfully.